 In 2015, the Activists organized four meetings with top HRA officials, including two with Commissioner Steven Banks.
 Changes that have been implemented as a result of these meetings include the purchasing of nameplates for HRA staff at all Centers to increase accountability, training for staff on emergency grants, training for staff on interview skills, and a new policy for use of security at Centers.
 We also conduct outreach at HRA Centers to speak to New Yorkers about their experiences within the Public Assistance system and inform them of their rights.

-The Safety Net Activists meet on the first and third Wednesday of each month on 40 Rector St., 9th Floor from 6-8 pm.
+The Safety Net Activists meet on the first and third Wednesday of each month on 123 William St, 16th Fl. from 6-8 pm.
 Food and metrocards are available for attendees.